encrepimb9/mintAuth/README.md

-# mintAuth
-Mint Multi Auth
+# multAuth minting of nfts